Back to Festival

 Background

-English National Ballet School and Rambert School come together for Next Generation Festival, in a mixed programme to be announced.
+English National Ballet School and Rambert School come together for Next Generation Festival, in a mixed programme.

 English National Ballet School is a world-leading centre of dance education.
 With an illustrious 35-year history it provides the very best training, education, performance, and pastoral care to support its students in reaching their full potential.
 ENBS equips its students with the confidence, creativity, and skills needed for a career as a professional dancer with the major international companies, and for a future beyond performing.
 The school aims to be the first choice for the next generation of international ballet dancers irrespective of their background or ability to pay.